 The Washington Post, New York Times, Wall Street Journal, and NPR all employ investigative journalists who spend a lengthy amount of time on their stories.
 In terms of Pulitzer Prizes, the Washington Post, New York Times, and Wall Street Journal are the big 3 winners.

-These are all great options to ensure you’re getting information that’s been scrupulously fact-checked.
+These are all popular news websites and media outlets that millions of people, across the political spectrum, turn when they want to make sure the news reporting has been fact checked.
 And if you read a news story from a less-respectable source, you can always turn to these sites to see whether the story is legitimate.

 Every day of a news cycle seems to bring a new revelation, a new controversy, or a new talking point.
 During these blink-and-you’ll-miss-it months, those who are committed to staying informed often rely on RSS feeds from news sites that are always being updated with the latest breaking news.
 Reuters, the wire service that acts as the news source for most news outlets, is one of the best options to choose from.